ChilliCream/graphql-workshop/docs/3-schema-design.md

     }
     ```

-1. Start your GraphQL server and verify with Banana Cake Pop that you can use the new queries:
+1. Start your GraphQL server and verify with Nitro that you can use the new queries:

     ```shell
     dotnet run --project GraphQL